liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-preparing-for-install.markdown

 - Can your network support @product@?
 - Will you enable Liferay's PACL security feature?

-In the next section, you'll answer these questions and learn the basic steps for installing
+Next, you'll answer these questions and learn the basic steps for installing
 @product@.

 ## Obtaining @product@